Xinjiang, China

 Xinjiang History

 Xinjiang was precious to China when the Silk Road was the major trade route into China but proved hard to control.
 It marked a buffer zone outside the official gateway into China which was at Jiayugyuan in neighboring Gansu.
 Rebellions in 1855-71 led to the massacre of many Muslims.
 On the fall of the Qing the area once again fell to local rebellions and war lords.
 Frictions with Russia in the 1870s led to some erosion of the vague northern frontier.
 In 1955 it was designated as the ‘Uygur Autonomous Region’ to confer on the province a sense of local control, however it has little actual autonomy.
 Terrorist attacks by Uighur separatists still occur from time to time, it remains a politically sensitive region.
-Allegations of human rights against the Uighurs in 'concentration camps' have been widely reported.
+Allegations of human rights violations against the Uighurs in 'concentration camps' have been widely reported.
 Xinjiang is rich in oil and gas reserves, which is another reason why the province is so important to China.

 Historically it has been named in the West as ‘East Turkestan’, indicating its real geographical location.
 Both Chinese and Arabic are taught in schools although proficiency in Chinese is the passport to employment.
 Many families have links with neighboring countries and Russian influence is considerable.
 Border clashes with Russia ➚ took place in 1969 and 1974.
-Despite being 1,500 miles [2,414 kms] west of Beijing the province officially uses Beijing time (as over all China) but local Xinjiang time is sometimes unofficially used which is 2 hours behind Beijing time.
+Despite being 1,500 miles [2,414 kms] west of Beijing the province officially uses Beijing time (as over all China) but local Xinjiang time is sometimes used unofficially which is 2 hours behind Beijing time.

 Xinjiang Geography

 Mountains to the far north-west receive a little more rain and support more agriculture.
-Watermelons; cotton; pomegranates; walnuts and grapes (especially at Turpan) are grown.
+Watermelons, cotton, pomegranates, walnuts and grapes (especially at Turpan) are grown.
 Sheep grazing is widespread in Xinjiang and so lamb is the most widely available meat and features heavily in the cuisine.
 Areas around Urumqi are heavily industrialized while much of the remainder of Xinjiang remains desolate.

 Airports